ArborVote/docs/docs/stages.md

 The decision-making process in ArborVote takes place in three stages:

-1. Creation
+1. Debating
 2. Voting
 3. Counting

-## Creation Stage
+## Debating Stage
 After the question/proposal/debate thesis was posted and a bounty was placed by an issuer, the creation phase begins.
-Participants joining the debate can post arguments and for which they have to pay a fee.
+Participants joining the debate can post arguments for which they have to pay a fee.

 [read more](debating.md)